DaizLily/Future-Domain-Extensions/README.md

 ## Blockchain-Powered Domain Extensions
 Blockchain Integration: Utilizing blockchain technology to enhance security and transparency in domain management.

-Blockchain-powered domain extensions, such as .crypto and .eth, are revolutionising online security by leveraging blockchain's immutable ledger.
+Blockchain-powered domain extensions, such as .z , .x , .meta , .web3 .crypto and .eth, are revolutionising online security by leveraging blockchain's immutable ledger.
 These extensions enable decentralized ownership and secure transactions, ensuring heightened trust and reliability in the digital space.

 ## Conclusion